-- Fall applicants for the M.A. in Liberal Studies program are automatically considered for the Provost’s Merit Scholarship.
-This scholarship covers up to 80% of tuition.
+- Fall applicants for Graduate Center master’s program are automatically considered for the Dean’s Merit Scholarship.

 - 45% of entering students are also guaranteed to receive summer support for the five years.
 These summer fellowships are used to assist students with their research during the summer months.
 Additional funding opportunities may be available to students via a competitive application process.